The following sections describe the steps you need to take to successfully define CA Datacom/AD MUF for use with CAIENF:

 LIST DB(*) DETAIL

-- Find the Defined CA-ENF Events.
-See the section of the report output and look for nn Records written.
-See example below:
+Find the Defined CA-ENF Events within the report output and look for nn Records written.

 jobinit - Batch JOB/Started Task/TSO Session Initiations